 Skip to content

-Home » EXCLUSIVE: World Champion Asa Stevens ends Olympic bid, reveals Manny Pacquiao interest
+Home » Exclusive: Asa Stevens ends Olympic bid, holds Pacquiao interest

-EXCLUSIVE: World Champion Asa Stevens ends Olympic bid, reveals Manny Pacquiao interest
+Exclusive: Asa Stevens ends Olympic bid, holds Pacquiao interest

-Fast-approaching his nineteenth birthday, it seemed to be full steam ahead for US World Amateur Youth Champion Asa Stevens in regards to an Olympic bid.
+Fast-approaching his nineteenth birthday, it seemed to be full steam ahead for US World Amateur Youth Champion Asa Stevens regarding an Olympic bid.

 The 2019 National Golden Gloves Champion was yet to qualify for Tokyo 2020.
 He had a final chance to do so at USA Boxing’s Olympic Qualifiers in Oxnard, California.